 The cool thing about my trip to Corpus was that there were dozens of opportunities for some really great photos.
 Lots of great sights along the water.
-Even the occasional wild life shot.
+Even the occasional wildlife shot.

-What sucked was that I was kind of in between events.
+What sucked was that I was kind of in-between events.
 Corpus was just wrapping up its Buck Days carnival, which occurred on the tail-end of their rodeo.
 On top of that, the city had all sorts of construction occurring around North Beach, making getting lost way too easy for me.
 (Especially with GPS.)
 So I had to make my own fun.

 A Perfect Snap-Shot

 For the past couple of nights, the area received pretty good doses of rain.
 With that comes lots of small pools of standing water.
-While wondering around North Beach, I found the perfect seagull picture, and it posed for me for a good couple of minutes.
+While wandering around North Beach, I found the perfect seagull picture, and it posed for me for a good couple of minutes.
 I used my iPhone 8 for the photographs.

 Later on in my room (after realizing that there was nothing to do), I downloaded the photo to my MacBook.
-Then I pulled out my sketchbook, pencil, Golden Open Acrylics, and water brush.
+Then I pulled out my sketchbook, pencil, Golden Open Acrylics, and a water brush.
 And I began my work.

 Sidebar: About Golden Acrylics